 It's time to assert unabashedly that mental health deserves better.
 For too long, many good, honest people building this space with backbreaking toil have found themselves at the bottom of the market's pecking order.
 They do their own thing, the world has gotten used to thinking, because they are nice and kind and derive 'purpose' or 'meaning' from their work.
 This is unfair, unsustainable, and has to end.

 Halfway through 2021, mental health is the single biggest cultural obsession on the planet.
 Venture capital is rushing into mental health startups.
 There is a lot of hand-wringing about phoney actors making the most of this gold rush.
 Mental health coverage in the global media, while improving, still privileges the experiences of people in rich countries.
 Mental health narratives are still dominated by biomedical themes rather than justice and rights.
 The only way for this space to get some sanity is to wisely choose who you support.
-Strengthen independent journalism not backed by multinational conglomerates, where mental health isn't just a side beat, but the very beating heart of journalism.
+Strengthen independent storytelling not backed by multinational conglomerates, where mental health isn't just a side beat, but the very beating heart of journalism.
 This is hard, necessary, and urgent emotional labour, and it cannot survive without your support.

 So sure, I can tell you about all the benefits you will get as a paying subscriber – regular roundtables with me and other community members, early access to the podcast, privileged and discounted access to special events, the opportunity to underwrite subscriptions for those who can't afford it.